woocommerce/qit-documentation/docs/support/authenticating.md

 # Authenticating

-QIT is currently exclusive to Partner Developers that sells plugins in the Woo.com Marketplace.
+QIT is currently exclusive to Partner Developers that sell plugins in the WooCommerce.com Marketplace.

 ## Authenticating using QIT CLI

-- Login to Woo.com with your Partner Developer account
+- Login to WooCommerce.com with your Partner Developer account
 - [Download](https://github.com/woocommerce/qit-cli/releases/latest/) the latest version of QIT CLI and [Install it](/cli/01-installation.md)
 - Depending on how you've installed the QIT CLI, run `./vendor/bin/qit partner:add`
 - Follow the steps to generate a QIT Token